-Trauma survivors are not alone.
 It is common for people facing behavioral health problems to have experienced trauma, such as child abuse or sexual abuse.
-Trauma-informed care in mental health puts the focus on the survivor.
-Trauma-informed mental health care takes into account the impact of traumatic events on a person’s health and well-being.
+Trauma-informed mental health care puts focuses on the impact of traumatic events on a person’s health and well-being.

 - Client safety

 - Peer support

 - Creating an environment of trust and respect